patrickap/docker-restic/README.md

 2. **Configure the Docker-Restic Container**

 Docker-Restic provides default configurations to help you get started quickly.
-A lot of commands are supported out of the box.
-Run `docker-restic -l` to list all available commands.
-Run `docker-restic init` once manually.
-This will initialize a restic repository at `/srv/restic/data/repository` and creates an encrypted rclone configuration at `/srv/restic/config/rclone.conf`.
+Optionally it's possible to mount custom configurations.
+During first launch a Restic repository will be created for you at `/srv/restic/data/repository` as well as an encrypted Rclone configuration at `/srv/restic/config/rclone.conf`.

+You can add additional master keys to a Restic repository using `restic key add`.
+This lets you grant access without sharing the primary key.
+Separate keys provide the same access level but can be revoked individually.
+They also protect the main key and reduce the risk of its exposure.

+To add a new remote backup target either run `rclone config` inside the container or mount an existing encrypted configuration.

 The entire backup process is scheduled once a day at 00:00.
-If this is not sufficient, the configurations can be modified or overwritten completely.
-Bind mount your custom configurations like this:
+Depending on your requirements you will need to provide your own configurations or modify the existing ones.

 - `restic.conf`: `/srv/restic/config/restic.conf`
 - `restic.cron`: `/srv/restic/config/restic.cron`
+- `rclone.conf`: `/srv/restic/config/rclone.conf`

 Do not forget to restart the container.